bigdata-i523/hid330/noteBook.md

 # Writing

  * 09/18/17 Watched tutorial videos on Jabref and Sharelatex
- * 09/21/17 Installed Jabref and tried to create a project on Sharelatex
+ * 09/21/17 Installed Jabref and created a project on Sharelatex
+ * 09/29/17 Paper 1 in progress in Sharelatex

  # Online Meeting